James Brooks (musician): Career as a musician

 He played a concerto of his own composition in a concert in Bath on 23 April 1782 or 1783, but in March 1783, as per the recommendation for his admission to the Royal Society of Musicians, James Brooks is "engaged at the opera &c", in London.
-Indeed on Saturday 9 October 1783 is represented at the Royal Circus the burletta A Lover's Device, which includes two songs composed by Brooks: As when some Maiden in her Teens, sung by Mr Burkitt, and Now Home again from foreign Climes, sung by Mr Burkitt and Miss Romanzini.
+Indeed, on Saturday 9 October 1783 is represented at the Royal Circus the burletta A Lover's Device, which includes two songs composed by Brooks: As when some Maiden in her Teens, sung by Mr Burkitt, and Now Home again from foreign Climes, sung by Mr Burkitt and Miss Romanzini.

-In 1784 he played first violin at the Commemoration of Handel (Handel Memorial Concerts at Westminster Abbey and the Pantheon) for which a total of 493 performers were gathered together.
+He is likely to be the "Mr Brooks" who played first violin at the Commemoration of Handel (Handel Memorial Concerts at Westminster Abbey and the Pantheon from 26 May to 5 June 1784) for which a total of 493 performers were gathered together.

 In 1792 and 1794 he plays at the annual spring concerts at St Paul's for the benefit of the clergy, but in parallel is listed in the bills for a concert in Bristol in the 1790s and carries on playing at concerts there in 1791, 1792 and 1798.

 In 1800 he became the band leader at Vauxhall, "in the place of Mr Mountain".
 This gave him the opportunity to further compose and publish songs, and most probably also instrumental music, for the pleasure gardens there, for instance William and Ann, Damon and Phillis, Ere my dear Laddie gade to Sea, When Britain's Sons to Arms are led and How sweetly did the Moments pass sung by popular singers such as the tenor Charles Dignum and the likes.
+He is employed again at Vauxhall Gardens, as band leader, in 1807 and 1808.
+He may have worked there many more times, but the sources are patchy and unlikely to reflect the true extend of his activities there.
+He received positive reviews during his time there; the writer John Feltham for instance said of Brooks that:

 In 1804, when George III suffered another bout of his illness, James Brooks composed an hymn for the sovereign's recovery.

 He may also have played under Thomas Shaw at the Drury Lane theatre for the 1807–08 season.